Little River Band: 1975–1976: early years

-1976–1982: Success and changes of personnel
+1976–1982: success and changes of personnel

 During August 1976 both Formosa and McLachlan were replaced.
 David Briggs joined on guitar (ex-Cycle, the Avengers, Ram Band) and George McArdle on bass guitar (also ex-Ram Band).
-According to Wheatley, Formosa was not enthusiastic about touring outside of Australia, He left to work as a session musician, composer and arranger.
+According to Wheatley, Formosa was not enthusiastic about touring outside of Australia and left to work as a session musician, composer and arranger.
 The group had also decided to bring in McArdle to replace McLachlan, who also became a sessions player and joined the country rock group Stars in 1976.
-Australian music journalist Ed Nimmervoll listed the classic line-up of the band as Birtles, Briggs, Goble, McArdle, Pellici and Shorrock.
+Australian music journalist Ed Nimmervoll listed the classic line-up of the band as Birtles, Briggs, Goble, McArdle, Pellicci and Shorrock.
 Formosa still worked with LRB by arranging and writing string parts for several tracks on subsequent albums.

 Encouraged by their Australian success, they undertook their first international tour.
 They flew to the UK in September 1976 to play a show in London's Hyde Park supporting Queen.
 They then opened shows in the rest of Europe for the Hollies during September and October.
 Birtles advised fellow Australian bands to establish themselves in Australia first before trying the UK market.
 In October they performed their first US concert, at James Madison University (then called Madison College) in Harrisonburg, Virginia, as the opening act for Average White Band.
 Due to US appearances and support from FM stations, "It's a Long Way There" reached No. 28 on the Billboard Hot 100.

-Little River Band's third studio album Diamantina Cocktail was released in April 1977.
+Little River Band's second album, After Hours, had been passed over in the US by Capitol.
+The label selected tracks from it and from their third Australian release, Diamantina Cocktail (April 1977), to create Capitol's second US album, also titled Diamantina Cocktail (May 1977).
 The Australian version was co-produced by the group with John Boylan – who stayed on to co-produce their next two studio albums.
-Due to tension between band members Birtles, Goble and Shorrock recorded as much of their parts individually as was feasible.
+Due to tension between band members, Birtles, Goble and Shorrock recorded as much of their parts individually as was feasible.

-The Canberra Times' Julie Meldrum caught their local performance in May 1977 and described the band as "tightly disciplined" and "there was nothing that was not world class."
+The Canberra Times' Julie Meldrum caught their local performance in May 1977 and described the band as "tightly disciplined" and "there was nothing that was not world class".
 She reviewed the album, which had no Australian references and felt they were aiming at the US West Coast scene with influences from David Crosby, Graham Nash and Little Feat apparent.
-Stephen Thomas Erlewine of AllMusic commented on the US release, "laidback, sweet country-rock, [it] has a similar sound to the band's debut, but the melodies are a little sharper and catchier, making [it] a better, more fully-rounded collection."
+Stephen Thomas Erlewine of AllMusic commented on the US release, "laidback, sweet country-rock, [it] has a similar sound to the band's debut, but the melodies are a little sharper and catchier, making [it] a better, more fully-rounded collection".